 Unlike some sorts of data backup with CMD, it is a little bit of fiddly to copy each file manually, especially when these files are stored in different locations.
 If they are placed in one same partition or volume, it would be more convenient to backup entire partition.

-2 Solutions to Copy Files Using Command Prompt in Windows 7
+How to Copy Files Using Command Prompt in Windows 7

 Two methods on how to copy and paste files using CMD for different purposes will be introduced below.
 Choose the one that suits you most.

-Copy Specific File via “Copy” Command
+Method 1: Copy Specific File via “Copy” Command

 1. Press Windows + R key combination (or click Start) to start Run.